atlantichabitatmodels/communityofpractice/pages/faqs/topographic-position-index.md

 navigation: faqs-navigation
 ---

-## When/How to Use Topographic Position Index (TPI) as a Habitat Covariate
+## When/how to use Topographic Position Index (TPI) as a habitat covariate

 By: [David Lieske]({{ 'best-practices-wg-team/#Dr.+David+Lieske' | relative_url }})